jankrepl/jankrepl.github.io/_posts/2018-07-11-creating-animations-with-MCMC.md

 <center><img src="/assets/images/MCMC_animation/metropolis_algo.png" alt="metropolis" width="500" height="600"></center>
 <br>

 The intuition is the following.
-Given a current sample, the proposal distribution gives us a suggestion for a new sample.
+Given the current sample, the proposal distribution gives us a suggestion for a new sample.
 We then assess its eligibility by inspecting how much more (less) likely it is than the current sample and also take into account possible bias the proposal distribution might have towards this sample.
 Everything combined, we compute the probability $r$ of accepting the new sample and then we let the randomness make the decision.

 It goes without saying that the role of the proposal distribution is crucial and will affect the performance and convergence.
 One of the more common choices is to use the Normal centered at the current state.